delight-labs/ADCK/README.md

 	m.body = 'Cute Kitty2'
 	m.send_to([token1,token2,…,tokenN])

+#### Extra parameters

+* freeze: if set to false the message wont be frozen when packaged up
+* validate: disable valdation of size and other values
+* truncate: Truncate the value of `body` if it would cause the message to be too large

 ### Connection

 A good example of when you'd want to use multiple connections is if you have different `.pem` files (for different apps maybe) that you want to use.

 	conn_iphone = ADCK::Connection.new(pem: Rails.root+'config/pem/iphone.pem')
 	conn_ipad = ADCK::Connection.new(pem: Rails.root+'config/pem/ipad.pem')

 	n = ADCK::Notification.new(token, "Sent to both iPhone and iPad apps") n2 = ADCK::Notification.new(token2, "Sent to iPad app")

 	conn_iphone.send_notification(n)
 	conn_ipad.send_notifications([n,n2])